 Lying about a past mistake just makes everything worse.
 People rarely lose their jobs because of something they did in the past.
 They get fired because they lied about it.

 Providing false information on a job or college application can be grounds for dismissal – even if the lie isn’t discovered for years.
-Inaccurate employment dates, incorrect job titles, or an inflated GPA might make you seem like a great catch now, but even "little white lies" could end your career down the road.
+Inaccurate employment dates, incorrect job titles, or an inflated GPA might make you seem like a great catch now, but even what you might consider a "little white lie" could end your career down the road.

 You may be telling the truth about your past, but public records could be telling a whole different story.
 If you have a fairly common name, you could get the blame for mistakes you never made.

-Take the time to verify public information about you, before a college admissions officer or prospective employer comes across it.
-Order copies of your own public records, and correct any errors you find in:
+Take the time to verify public information before a college admissions officer or prospective employer comes across it.
+Order copies of your public records, and correct any errors you find in:

 Call your prior employers and ask if you are eligible for rehire.
 Ask your personal and professional references what they plan to say about you.
 Put yourself in the shoes of a hiring manager, and make sure the public record is a complete and accurate reflection of you.

-Students often are shocked to learn that college admissions officers and potential employers routinely “Google” applicants and search your name on Facebook and MySpace.
+Students often are shocked to learn that college admissions officers and potential employers routinely google applicants and search for their names on Facebook and other social media.
 It might seem like an invasion of privacy, but they can only see photos and posts that are publicly available.
 Writing on a friend’s wall is just like writing on a real wall – anyone can see it.

-Other studies have found 40%-75% of employers go online to research potential employees.
+Other studies have found 40% to 75% of employers go online to research potential employees.
 It’s perfectly legal, as long as they don’t use online information to discriminate based on age, gender, race/ethnicity, religion or disability.